MPEGGroup/mpeg-pcc-tmc2/README.md

 ### External dependencies

-According to the CMake options defined in the CMakeLists.txt, the TM2 requiered some external dependencies to work:
+According to the CMake options defined in the CMakeLists.txt, the TMC2 required some external dependencies to work:

   - USE_JMAPP_VIDEO_CODEC: use JM software to encoder and decoder videos (codecId parameters must be set equal to 0 and the videoEncoderOccupancyPath, videoEncoderGeometryPath and videoEncoderAttributePath but be set the JM applications)
   - USE_HMAPP_VIDEO_CODEC: use HM software to encoder and decoder videos (codecId parametesr must be set equal to 1 and the videoEncoderOccupancyPath, videoEncoderGeometryPath and videoEncoderAttributePath but be set the JM applications)